Resources

 List of Japanese Audiobooks and Transcripts – Reading and listening material linked to from a handy list.

-TUFS Learning Resources – Learning materials for elementary school Brazilian children, but has Japanese explanations too.
+TUFS Learning Resources – Learning materials for young Brazilian children with Japanese explanations.

 Kotonoha – Wonderful site for finding out what Japanese people think on all sorts of issues.